Head & Neck Surgery Recovery | Milestones & Warning Signs | Norelle Health

 Long-term care can include cancer surveillance, thyroid testing after radiation, dental care, nutrition, speech and swallowing support, hearing assessment, shoulder rehabilitation, lymphedema therapy, support for stopping smoking and alcohol use, and psychosocial care.
 The needs vary by diagnosis and treatment.

-This overview links to procedure-specific instructions and is not a replacement for the discharge instructions provided by the treating team.
+This overview links to procedure-specific instructions, including ongoing head and neck lymphedema care and recovery after head and neck cancer surgery, and is not a replacement for the discharge instructions provided by the treating team.

 Medical review